History and Training

 - TRANSITIONS: Becoming A Trans-Affirming Birth Worker Online Training by BROTHA DOULA, September 2017

 I am also certified as a placenta specialist through the Assocation of Placenta Preparation Arts.
-As of July 2017, I am the only APPA-certfied placenta specialist in the state of New Mexico.
+I was the first APPA-certfied placenta specialist in the state of New Mexico.
 I am proud to be a member-at-large on the board of the New Mexico Breastfeeding Task Force.

 Photo by Sarah Perry Photography, header photo by Coffey Shoppe Photography and Birth Services